-Marine-based ice sheet stability is strongly influenced by perturbations near the grounding line, the downstream most location grounded ice is in contact with the underlying bed (e.g., Schoof 2011; Robel et al., 2014).
-The grounding line position is fundamentally determined by ice thickness relative to water depth, where ice is sufficiently thick to overcome buoyancy (Fig. 1A), and where ice thickness in turn is determined by mass balance at the grounding line.
-A broad suite of processes and conditions that locally dictate both buoyancy and mass balance make it difficult to reliably distinguish and define grounding line positions as 'stable' versus 'unstable'.
-Yet predicting how ice sheet sectors will respond to their grounding lines being dislodged by enhanced melt or rising sea level under future warming scenarios or, conversely, how grounding lines will respond to changes in interior ice flow behaviour, is an urgent endeavorendeavour.
+Marine-based ice sheet stability is strongly influenced by perturbations near the grounding line; the most downstream location ice is in contact with the underlying bed (e.g. Schoof, 2011; Robel et al., 2014).
+The grounding line position is fundamentally determined by ice thickness relative to water depth, where ice is sufficiently thick to overcome buoyancy (Fig. 1a), and where ice thickness in turn is determined by mass balance at the grounding line.
+A broad suite of processes and conditions that locally dictate both buoyancy and mass balance make it difficult to reliably distinguish and define grounding line positions as "stable" versus "unstable".
+Yet predicting how ice sheet sectors will respond to their grounding lines being dislodged by enhanced melt or rising